Instances

 • Project name

-• VM name
+• Instance name

-• Boot disk name (the first one in the disks array attribute)
+• Boot disk name

-• Number of virtual CPUs (maximum 64)
+• Number of virtual CPUs (maximum: 64)

-• Memory size (in bytes, minimum 1 GiB)
+• Memory size (in bytes; minimum 1 GiB, maximum 256 GiB)

 • Network interfaces (options: default, specific VPC subnets, or none)